 - AWS Migration Strategy: The 6 Rs in Depth

-- How do I migrate to the Cloud?
-A checklist
+- How Do I Migrate to the AWS Cloud?
+A Complete Checklist

-- How to migrate data with Cloud Volumes ONTAP
+- Lift and Shift Your Data to AWS with Cloud Volumes ONTAP

 Why Do Businesses Migrate to AWS?

 Amazon Web Services is the leading cloud provider and provides many advantages when compared to on-premise deployments and other clouds.
 Here are some advantages that cause businesses to migrate to AWS:

 - Cost ━ AWS is famous for its pay-per-use pricing, but in addition, it provides a large variety of services that allow you to consume exactly the level of services you need, to control costs.
 For example, you can perform storage tiering and can save cold data to a low-cost storage service like Amazon Glacier.

 - Scalability ━ AWS offers infinite scalability and also provides many ways to manage that scalability━from auto-scaling on EC2 instances to containerized deployments, serverless functions, and more.